intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

   sc = init_orca_context(cluster_mode="yarn-client", cores=4, memory="10g", num_nodes=2)
   ```

-  By specifying cluster_mode to be "yarn-client", `init_orca_context` would automatically prepare the runtime Python environment, detect the current Hadoop configurations from `HADOOP_CONF_DIR` and initiate the distributed execution engine on the underlying YARN cluster.
+  `init_orca_context` would automatically prepare the runtime Python environment, detect the current Hadoop configurations from `HADOOP_CONF_DIR` and initiate the distributed execution engine on the underlying YARN cluster.
 View [Orca Context](../Orca/Overview/orca-context.md) for more details.
+  By specifying cluster_mode to be "yarn-client", `init_orca_context` will submit the job to yarn with client mode
+  By specifying cluster_mode to be "yarn-cluster", `init_orca_context` will submit the job to yarn with cluster mode.
+The difference between "yarn-client" and "yarn-cluster" is where you run your spark driver, "yarn-client"'s spark driver will run on the node you start python, while "yarn-cluster"'s spark driver will run on a random node on yarn cluster.
+So if you are running with "yarn-cluster", you should change the application's reading from local file to a network file system, like HDFS.

 - You can then simply run your BigDL program in a Jupyter notebook: